Recommended Charitable Gift Annuity Best Practices

 The ACGA is committed to promoting responsible philanthropy in every way that it can, and this information on best practices is intended to be helpful and supportive of a charity’s efforts.
 Additional assistance is available on our web site and we encourage you to visit us at www.acga-web.org.

-The ACGA’s credibility in matters of regulatory and legislative issues is derived in large part from our sponsoring institutions.
-Thus, we encourage you to consider sponsorship of the ACGA as we work to contribute to an atmosphere of “responsible consumer protection” in each of the states.
+The ACGA’s credibility in matters of regulatory and legislative issues is derived in large part from our member institutions.
+Thus, we encourage you to consider membership of the ACGA as we work to contribute to an atmosphere of “responsible consumer protection” in each of the states.

 The Council’s volunteer board of directors is comprised of professionals active in the field of planned giving with some of America’s most well-respected charities.
 These individuals give unselfishly of their time and energy to assist others in their gift annuity programs.
 ACGA wishes to thank the following individuals for their contributions to this publication: